 In many marriages, it’s most convenient for the couple to share ownership and management of everything, including their finances.
-Opening joint bank accounts, authorizing each other on credit accounts, co-signing on loans and/or leases — these are all extremely common financial practices for married couples.
+Opening joint bank accounts, authorizing each other on credit accounts, co-signing on loans and/or leases — these are all common financial practices for married couples.

 But what happens in the case of a divorce?
 Does a divorce influence your credit score?
 Does a divorce hurt your credit score?
 What happens to the joint accounts once you are no longer married?

 First of all, it’s important to remember that although joint accounts are most commonly opened by married couples, it is not required.
-Any two people can open a joint bank account regardless of their personal relationship, so any joint account that you and your spouse opened will remain a joint account after a divorce.
+Any two people can open a joint bank account regardless of their personal relationship.
+So, any joint account that you and your spouse opened will remain a joint account after a divorce.